-When you practice yoga, your awareness increases.
-You enjoy more present moments, basking in the warmth of the sun or listening to your child giggle in the bath tub.
+When you practice yoga, your awareness increases, you enjoy more present moments.
 Conversely, you also become aware when situations, including humans, drain your energy, and you realize you may need to purge those toxic people from your life.

 Whether it’s clutter in your home, a bad habit you want to drop, or the annoying client who pays well, letting go kicks our asses.
 And if it’s a person you wish to abolish, multiply the ass-kicking by 20.
 A once-close friend or family member?
 Multiply by 100.